-

 What is auto-renewal?

-You'll receive a letter in the mail before open enrollment letting you know that your coverage will be renewed.
+You will receive a letter in the mail before open enrollment letting you know that your coverage will be renewed.
 If you want a different plan next year, sign in to your account and shop for a new plan during open enrollment.

 Referrals